 A generator's force properties also have values and curves that let you adjust how strong a particular force is when it affects the generator.
 This works in conjunction with the force's "Strength" property.

 Since forces are world-space objects, they can be freely moved around in the scene with the transform gizmo when they are selected.
 By enabling the "Attenuation" properties, the area of effect of the force will be limited to a radius around the force object.
-This lets you have a force affect on only a very specific part of the tree rather than the whole thing.
+This lets you have a force effect on only a very specific part of the tree rather than the whole thing.

 Note: You can also limit a force to a certain area defined by a mesh by using the “Container force” properties.
 See the Mesh Force documentation for more information.